 Bed bugs are wingless insects that have been with us for a very long time.
 One of the earliest mentions of this pest has been found in ancient Greece around 400 BC.
 They were common in the United States before World War II but almost vanished during the 1950s because of improved hygiene and the widespread use of the pesticide DDT.

-Although Bed bugs were being neutralized in the United States, they remained prevalent in other regions of the world including Central/South America, the Caribbean, Europe, Africa, and Asia.
-With today’s globalization and the simplicity of domestic and international travel, it is very easy and common for bed bugs to hitchhike with the traveler to another location allowing them to spread and multiply throughout the world.
+Although Bed bugs were being neutralized in the United States, they remained prevalent in other regions of the world, including Central/South America, the Caribbean, Europe, Africa, and Asia.
+With today’s globalization and the simplicity of domestic and international travel, it is straightforward and common for bed bugs to hitchhike with the traveler to another location, allowing them to spread and multiply throughout the world.

-Infestations are increasingly being encountered in homes, apartments, hotels, motels, dormitories, shelters and some modes of transport like cruise ships.
-The bad news is that in recent years, bed bugs have made a comeback in the United States.
+Infestations are increasingly encountered in homes, apartments, hotels, motels, dormitories, shelters, and some modes of transport like cruise ships.
+In recent years, the bad news is that bed bugs have made a comeback in the United States.